alexandrewillame/Attack-Shark-Profile-Switcher/README.md

 For Attack Shark mice, tested and working on the Attack Shark V8.

-Your mouse can store several onboard profiles (DPI, polling rate, button mapping), but switching between them by hand is a hassle.
-This tool switches
-automatically: it watches for a game to start, flips the mouse to your gaming profile (e.g. 8KHz polling), and flips it back to your desktop profile (e.g.
+The Attack Shark V8 mouse have several onboard profiles (DPI, polling rate, button mapping), but switching between them is only allowed manually via the Attack Shark Mouse Hub software.
+This tool switches automatically: it automatically detects when you launch a game and switch to your gaming profile (e.g. 8KHz polling), and flips it back to your desktop profile (e.g.
 125Hz, for battery life) when you quit.

 It talks to the mouse directly over USB.
-The Attack Shark Hub only needs to be open when you're *setting up* what each profile contains — close it before you play.
+The Attack Shark Hub is only needed to set up what each profile contains, it is not necessary when this tool is running although they can both be used at the same time).

 ## Requirements